 What is a Nurse Call System?

-Our preferred vendor for Nurse Call Systems is Rauland-Borg Corp., the leader in Nurse Call Systems.
-They offer highly advanced options for our clients, including the Responder 5 and Responder 5000 Nurse Call Systems.
-Contact us today if you’d like to learn more about how the Responder Nurse Call Systems can help your institution become more efficient and effective at the one thing that can distinguish you from others – outstanding patient care.
+Contact us today to learn more about how the Responder nurse call system can help your healthcare facility become more efficient and effective at the one thing that can distinguish you from others – outstanding patient care.